“Judy Garland acclaimed as Miss Show Business” – 1952

 June 29, 1945: This fun little featurette appeared in the Australian Women’s Weekly.

-Also on June 29, 1948: Judy’s best friend, and best female friend, Kay Thompson, was the subject of Earl Wilson’s “It Happened Last Night” column due to her recent successful nightclub act.
+Also on June 29, 1948: Judy’s best friend, and her closest female friend, Kay Thompson, was the subject of Earl Wilson’s “It Happened Last Night” column due to her recent successful nightclub act.
 Thompson spent time at MGM as a vocal arranger (among other tasks) where she had a huge impact on not just Judy’s style but the style of other MGM singers.
 Decades later Judy’s daughter, Liza (who was Kay’s goddaughter) paid tribute to Kay by recreating and paying homage to her famous nightclub act.

 Photos: The article; Kay with the Williams Brothers (who backed her up in her act); Kay with Judy after Judy’s 1951 Palladium debut.